Chat on WhatsApp

 UN CodePackage TypeDescription

-1A1Metal Drums and BarrelsNon-Removable Head Type
+1A1Metal Drums & BarrelsNon-Removable Head Type

-1A2Metal Drums and BarrelsRemovable Head Type
+1A2Metal Drums & BarrelsRemovable Head Type

-1H1Plastic Drums and BarrelsNon-Removable Head Type
+1H1Plastic Drums & BarrelsNon-Removable Head Type

-1H2Plastic Drums and BarrelsRemovable Head Type
+1H2Plastic Drums & BarrelsRemovable Head Type

 1GFibre Board DrumsRemovable Head Type